berkeley-dsep-infra/datahub/docs/admins/howto/calendar-scaler.rst

 How the scaler works
 ********************
-There is a k8s pod running in the `node-placeholder` namespace, which simply runs `python3 -m scaler`.
-This script runs in an infinite loop, and every 60 seconds checks the scaler config and calendar for entries.
+There is a k8s pod running in the `node-placeholder` namespace, which simply `runs python3 -m scaler <https://github.com/berkeley-dsep-infra/datahub/blob/staging/images/node-placeholder-scaler/Dockerfile>`_.
+This script runs in an infinite loop, and every
+60 seconds checks the scaler config and calendar for entries.
 It then uses the highest value provided as the number of placeholder replicas for any given hub.
 This means that if there's a daily evening event to 'cool down' the number